vmware-tanzu/community-edition/addons/packages/velero/README.md

-# Velero Extension
+# Velero

-This extension provides disaster recovery capabilities using [velero](https://velero.io/).
+This package provides disaster recovery capabilities using [velero](https://velero.io/).
 At the moment, it leverages [minio](https://github.com/minio/minio) for object storage.

 ## Components